240205-NET/Trainer_Code/W6/devops_comp_review.md

 - what is bug?
 - what is security hotspot
 - what is security vulnerability?
 - How do you manually set up sonar cloud?
+(WITHOUT the automagic auto analysis)
     - How do you get code coverage metric in sonar cloud report?

 ## Docker